 This Level 2 course is suitable for students who don’t qualify for Level 3 (A Level equivalent) courses.

 The BTEC Level 2 Award in Sport is an excellent choice for students who wish to learn more about training for personal fitness and personal training, practical sports performance and the mind and sports performance.

 All sports courses are diverse and cover a range of sport related topics including anatomical, psychological and sociological aspects of Sport.
 This means a wide range of subjects work well with Sport, including:

 - Public Services

-This stimulating and challenging vocational course will provide students with a strong grounding for further study such as the BTEC Level 3 Extended Certificate in Sport and the BTEC Level 3 Diploma in Sport.
+This stimulating and challenging vocational course will provide students with a strong grounding for further study such as the BTEC Level 3 Extended Certificate in Sport.
 It will also suit students looking to pursue a career in Sport and Recreation.

 The Award is a one year course that is the equivalent to one GCSE at grade 9-4.

 There are four units in the Award course: